 These elections are crucial for the environment because the new European Parliament will have to decide on three main issues.
 Without climate-friendly and ambitious members of parliament (MEPs), we are unlikely to make any progress in these areas.

-These are the three main changes in policy and direction we strongly believe the outgoing European Parliament and Commission should fight for:
+These are the three main changes in policy and direction we strongly believe the ingoing European Parliament and Commission should fight for:

 1 - Farming and agriculture